How To Write a Lease Termination Letter

 hash-markWriting a Lease Termination Letter Bottom Line

-Overall, writing a lease termination letter is a fairly standard procedure for renters and won’t cause you too much trouble.
+Overall, a proper lease termination letter should include at least a 30 day notice period, the date you would like to terminate the lease, a reason for the termination, your name, address, and signature, along with your landlord’s name and address.
+Writing a lease termination letter is a fairly standard procedure for renters and won’t cause you too much trouble.
 Follow these basic steps and your lease termination letter should be more than sufficient to get the job done.